Selling vs. Marketing

 Dallas Jones, a cattle and hay producer in Springfield, Mo., offers a delivery service to customers who are purchasing hay.
 He said many of his clientele happily pay a delivery fee for the convenience of having hay delivered.

-Marketing products, as opposed to simply selling them, offers producers a chance to use their creativity, turn a greater profit and establish face-to-face relations with their customers and can create repeat purchases and lasting connections.
+Marketing products, as opposed to simply selling them, offers producers a chance to use their creativity, turn a greater profit and establish face-to-face relations with their customers, can create repeat purchases and lasting connections.

 What’s the Difference?